 My grandparents had lived through the Great Depression.
 They had eloped across the county line in 1923 when Grandma was fourteen.
 She lied about her age and they got married.
 He was twenty-four at the time, and in those days, in the backwoods, such things were overlooked more than they are today.
-Grandma out grew him, though.
-She matured when he didn’t.
+However, Grandma outgrew him in every way.
+She was not only taller than him, but matured, emotionally and spiritually, when he didn’t.
 Perhaps that was because of her faith.
 She was committed to her Christianity and did a better job of living it than most of the Christians I have ever met.
 However, she was also an enabler.
 My uncle, my mother’s brother, was an alcoholic, had always been the favored as the oldest boy and had apparently been spoiled since he was small.
-At the age of thirty-four when I was taken in, he had never married and had never left home.
-Grandma took care of him as though he were still a little boy.
+At the age of thirty-four when I was taken in, he had never married had never left home and Grandma took care of him as though he were still a little boy.
 She cooked and cleaned, picked up after him, fed him, worried and paced the floor when he was out drinking instead of coming home.
 Since he had always been the crown prince of the family with only four younger sisters who were not his competition, he had never really had to share that status.
 When I came into the family, orphaned and pitied, the attention shifted onto me.
 So, he took his jealous anger out on me and proceeded to abuse me until I was old enough to fight back.
 The details of this may be read in my blog post “Hate (My Story)”.

 I was picked on and bullied at school, as well, but I held out a hope and borrowed my self-esteem from my father’s book because he was an author and a hero.
 I would take his book to school to show others his picture inside the front cover.
 Some would not believe me.
 Others would taunt me that I was a liar and that It was not even my book.
 It didn’t stop the bullying.
 I stopped the bullying when I kicked a bigger kid in the nuts as he was coming for me, threatening to beat the hell out of me.
 I stopped it when, in the sixth grade, I slammed my books across the face of a high school senior because he wouldn’t stop pulling my hair.
 I stopped it when I worked up my courage to try out for the school play and actually put some effort into acting instead of just reading the lines.
-I stopped it when I wrote a letter to the school board telling them that I thought it was the responsibility of individual parents, not the school board, to set a dress code for their kids, and posted copies of it on the school bulletin boards.
+I stopped it when I wrote a letter to the school board, and posted copies of it on the school bulletin boards, telling them that I thought it was the responsibility of individual parents, not the school board, to set a dress code for their kids.
 That one moved me from obscurity into getting in with the popular kids.
 Still, it didn’t squelch my anger, and I maintained a resentment, that only a few days before, I had been the outcast.

 When I went to college, I was very angry, but I was also very lucky.
-I encountered mentors who took me under their wing and guided me out of the resentment for my abuse and into being able to see my life a different way.
-Having had a high school class in psychology offered by the school counselor, who I admired, I immediately went to the campus counseling center and asked for therapy.
+I encountered mentors who took me under their wing and guided me out of resentment into being able to see my life a different way.
+Having had a high school class in psychology offered by the school counselor, who I admired, I went directly to the campus counseling center and asked for therapy as soon as I got to college.
 However, it wasn’t my therapists who helped me most.
 It was my mentors, my willingness to try everything I could and study everything I could, that helped me most.
-I read self-help books, studied spirituality, went to therapy, and in time went to Al-Anon in my efforts to find that better way.
+I read self-help books, studied spirituality, went to therapy, and in time, went to Al-Anon in my efforts to find that better way.
 There may be some levels of that struggle that will always be with me, but I think I am finally happy.
 Several years ago, I was reading an old journal from years earlier where I had written basically this, “I feel like shit!
 I’m doing everything I can to try to feel better.
 I keep seeing therapists.
 I keep reading self-help books.
 I keep going to meetings.
 I keep saying affirmations.
 I study spirituality and I still feel like shit!
 I’ve always felt like shit and I probably always will feel like shit!”
-When I read it, I smiled because I didn’t feel like shit anymore, and the only thing I could see that I had done was that I had kept going to meetings, seeing therapists, saying affirmations, studying spirituality and reading self-help books until I could finally accept and love myself for who I am and let go of the anger.
+When I read it, I smiled, because I didn’t feel like shit anymore, and the only thing I could see that I had done to change that was that I had kept going to meetings, seeing therapists, saying affirmations, studying spirituality and reading self-help books until I could finally accept and love myself for who I am and let go of the anger.
 During all the turmoil of my life, I held onto hope.
 I credit my grandmother for being my first mentor and the first one to guide me on a path to a better way.

 All my life, I have been creative.
-Maybe that came out of being an only child on a farm at least a few miles from the nearest neighbor.
-So, I had to find ways to entertain myself.
-Maybe it is because of my father’s book and aspiring to also be an author, but I have been writing since I was very young.
+Maybe, that came out of being an only child on a farm a few miles from the nearest neighbor, so I had to find ways to entertain myself.
+Maybe, it is because of my father’s book that, perhaps, inspired me to be an author, but I have been writing since I was very young.
 At about the age of eight or ten, I wrote a play titled, “Who Ate the Tree”.
-I have no idea what I might have written or what may have become of it, but I remember writing it.
+I have no memory of what I might have written in that play or what may have become of it, but I remember writing it.
 I wrote poetry quite a lot as a teen.
 Don’t most troubled teens write poetry?
 In college I was editor of the campus literary magazine, publishing the work of students who submitted, as well as some of my own.
 After that, things went pretty dry for a while, although I did learn to play guitar and tried song writing.
-Later, when I lived in Nashville, I got a gig writing a monthly article for a regional recovery magazine and did that for about three years.
+Later, when I moved in Nashville in an effort to break into music, I got a different kind of gig writing a monthly article for a regional recovery magazine and I did that for about three years.

 In some ways, my stories are autobiographical and I pull from my own personal experience in writing them.
-The characters and their stories are completely made up, unless I’m channeling some spirit of yesteryear.
-They are stories about survivors, those who overcome tragedy and trauma, those who experience rejection by society, and still manage to find themselves in the process.
+The characters, and their stories, unless I’m channeling some spirit of yesteryear, are completely made up.
+They are stories about survivors, those who overcome tragedy and trauma, those who experience rejection by society, and still manage to find truth and self-love in the process.
 My novels are very graphic and I don’t hold back in my descriptions because life doesn’t hold back on people who know what it is like to struggle with trauma, mental illness and addiction.
-Part of my goal is to kill the stigma of mental illness and addiction (among other stigmas) and help people to see that those who have these problems are real people with real souls that can still shine behind all the nastiness of their surface behavior and mental anguish.
+Part of my goal is to kill the stigma of mental illness and addiction (among other stigmas) and help people to see that those who have these problems are real people, with real souls, that can still shine through their mental anguish.
 Some people have a hard time coping with what I write.
 Some people get it.
 Some people come to the realization that there is soul and a substance in my stories.
-If you would like to find out which kind of person you are, then by all means, read my work.
+Some would censor me or ban my work, if they could.
+If you would like to find out which reaction you may have, then by all means, read my work.